People Brain

 2025

 The problem: The existing reporting process had: a multi-step workflow split between investidas and G&T ~60 days from start to delivery high cognitive load, frequent rework, and low scalability The core insight behind the project was simple: It’s not a data problem.
 It’s a cognitive load problem.
-Success criteria: We anchored the MVP around measurable outcomes: • Reduce 75% of the end-to-end reporting cycle time • Reduce 90% rework after delivery What we built 1) A guided “thinking workspace” (not another dashboard) Instead of giving users more charts, the product focuses on: faster comparisons across investidas automatic detection of what changed guided exploration into the “why” A key principle: the system should highlight relevant variations and suggest where to deepen — reducing noise and reading time.
-2) An MVP flow that matches the real workflow The experience is structured from: signal → comparison → diagnosis → deep dive → narrative → action plan → learning 3) An IA built for decision cadence We defined the product map and page model (MVP scope alignment): Home · Analytics · Visão Geral/Aprofundada · Workforce · Conversation · History · Collections · Reports plus knowledge/report views, AI chat, agents hub, action plan, and automation/knowledge hub.
+Success criteria: We anchored the MVP around measurable outcomes: • Reduce 75% of the end-to-end reporting cycle time • Reduce 90% rework after delivery What we built 1.
+A guided thinking workspace, not another dashboard The product was designed to reduce the amount of interpretation users had to do manually.
+Instead of only showing charts, People Brain highlights relevant variations, compares performance across investidas, and suggests where the user should investigate next.
+The key product principle was: The system should help users know where to look first.
+2. A workflow that follows the real decision cycle We structured the experience around the way analysis actually turns into action: signal → comparison → diagnosis → deep dive → narrative → action plan → learning This helped shift the product from a reporting tool into a continuous decision system.
+3. AI as an analytical copilot AI was not treated as a generic chatbot.
+Its role was to support specific moments of the workflow: Explaining variations and anomalies.
+Summarizing patterns across KPIs and investidas.
+Helping users understand likely causes.
+Turning analysis into executive narratives.
+Supporting action-plan creation.
+Preserving reusable knowledge over time.
+4. A product architecture built for continuity We defined the MVP architecture around the main product areas: Home, Analytics, AI Chat, Reports, Knowledge Hub, Action Plans, Agents, and Automations.
+Each area supported a different step of the decision loop, but the value emerged when they worked together as one system.
 Testing & iteration: We ran multiple rounds of testing with Patria stakeholders, iterating on: • whether the concept matched their mental model (“is this useful / trustworthy?”) • the navigational logic and drill-down paths (“can I get to why quickly?”) • insight card structure (signal clarity, comparability, actionability) • tone of voice (confidence without sounding like a black box) This is where the product shifted from “promising concept” to something decision-makers could actually use.

 Hungry for more?